Darexsh/MyRingReminder/README.md

 * 🎨 **Customization**: Set cycle length, insertion date/time, calendar range, language, and background image.
 Customize button color, home ring color, and widget colors.

+* 🎞️ **App Animations**: Choose a global navigation animation style in Settings (for tab switches and screen openings), including options such as slide, fade, zoom, rotate, pop, or none.

+* ⚙️ **Animated Advanced Settings**: The **Settings → Advanced** section opens and closes with a subtle transition for smoother interaction.

+* 🗓️ **Enhanced Calendar Navigation**: Navigate months with left/right arrows, tap the month header to jump directly to a selected month and year, and scroll through months without a fixed limit.

+* 🌐 **Language Mode**: Select German, English, or **System Default**.
+System Default follows the device language and falls back to English if unsupported.

 * 🌙 **Dark Mode (Default)**: App runs in dark mode by default, independent of system theme.

 * 🔒 **Portrait Only**: Interface stays in vertical orientation for a consistent experience.